Civil Rights

 Lillie May Carroll Jackson

-Jackson died of a heart attack on July 5, 1975, at the age of 86.
-Shortly before her death, she willed her home to her daughter to turn it into a civil rights museum.
-In 1978, the Lillie Carroll Jackson Museum opened as the first privately owned museum in the city in honor of a black woman and became later managed by Morgan State University.
-Jackson was inducted posthumously into the Maryland Hall of Fame in 1986 and was named “Marylander of the Century” by the Baltimore Sun in 1999.
-In 2015, the Lillie May Carroll Jackson Charter School opened to serve 5-8 grade girls.
+Jackson died of a heart attack on July 5, 1975, at age 86.
+Before her death, she willed her home to be transformed into the Lillie Carroll Jackson Museum, which opened in 1978 as Baltimore’s first privately owned museum honoring a Black woman, later managed by Morgan State University.
+She was posthumously inducted into the Maryland Hall of Fame in 1986 and named “Marylander of the Century” by the Baltimore Sun in 1999.
+In 2015, the Lillie May Carroll Jackson Charter School opened to serve girls in grades 5–8.

 Related posts